-Kids are funny when it comes to their birthday’s.
+Kids are funny when it comes to their birthdays.
 I do not pride myself to be a professional cake decorator and as the boys are getting bigger, they want to move on from the cutesy cake pans.
-My young professor turned 9 last month.
-And for our family birthday party I was looking for inspiration for his birthday cake.
+And every year, it seems like I have surpass whatever I made the previous year.

 Everyone loved this dessert, from my 4-year old princess to her two sets of grandparents (ages, let’s say more than 4-years old!) and everyone in between.
 We even had a few slices leftover and I kept them in the freezer.
 They didn’t last more than a day or two afterwards!

 - Oreos: Classic Oreos work great for the pie crust.
 You can use any flavor Oreos to mix things up.

 - Butter: A little butter is melted and mixed in with the crushed Oreos to make the pie crust.

 - Ice Cream: You will 2 quarts of ice cream.
 They can be the same flavor or two different flavors.
 I used chocolate and vanilla ice cream

 - Fudge sauce: Feel free to use homemade or store bought fudge sauce.

 - Almond slices: Not a fan of almonds?
 Used chopped peanuts or walnuts instead.
 You can also skip the nuts.